strimzi/strimzi.github.io/_posts/2019-11-01-deploying-debezium-with-kafkaconnector-resource.md

   -e MYSQL_PASSWORD=mysqlpw debezium/example-mysql:0.10
 ```

-Once we see the following we know the server is up and running:
+Once we see the following we know the server is ready:

 ```shell
 ...